Get started

 Integration

-The Common UI SDK is a core configuration module for all DriveKit UI SDKs.
+The Common UI SDK is a core configuration module for all DriveKit UI modules.

 To add Common UI module to your app, add the following pod to your podfile: